What Is People Risk?

 Lower your people risk with Cited

 Cited provides instant visibility of your entire company’s compliance status right from your desktop, regardless of where your worksites are located or the number of staff you’re watching.
-Cited generates all the reporting and evidence you need to stay on top of risk issues before they even occur, and gives you the power to investigate any past incidents immediately.
+Cited generates all the reporting and evidence you need to stay on top of risk issues before they even occur and gives you the power to investigate any past incidents immediately.